Tianqing Zhang

 About Me

-I am an observational cosmologist.
-I use large extragalactic datasets from the Subaru Telescope, Rubin Observatory, and Nancy Grace Roman Space Telescope to study the structure of the universe, nature of dark matter and dark energy.
-I use techniques such as the weak gravitational lensing and galaxy clustering, etc. I particularly study observational systematics that can impact these analysis, such as the Point Spread Function (PSF) and the photometric redshift (photo-z).
+I am an observational cosmologist who works with large extragalactic datasets from the Rubin Observatory, the Hyper Suprime-Cam on the Subaru Telescope, and the Nancy Grace Roman Space Telescope to study the large-scale structure of the Universe and the nature of dark energy.
+My research employs techniques such as weak gravitational lensing and galaxy clustering, and focuses on observational systematics that can bias these analyses, including the Point Spread Function (PSF) and photometric redshift (photo-z) estimation.

-I am Research Assistant Professor at University of Pittsburgh and a LINCC Frameworks research scientist.
-Previously, I was a graduate student at McWilliams Center for Cosmology, Carnegie Mellon University.
-I did my undergrad at Duke University and Shanghai Jiao Tong University.
-I have been passionate about Astronomy since 15.
+I am a Research Assistant Professor at the University of Pittsburgh and a LINCC Frameworks Research Scientist.
+I received a Ph.D. in Physics from Carnegie Mellon University.
+I completed my undergraduate studies at Duke University and Shanghai Jiao Tong University.
+I have been passionate about astronomy since I was 15.

-I am based in Pittsburgh, PA.
-Sometimes I show up in the Bay Area, California.
+I am based in Pittsburgh, PA, and occasionally visit the Bay Area in California.

 Tannoudji